dojo-intro-to-programming/online-lessons/day3.md

 1. Recap - 10min
     - Q&A
     - Predict the output answers
-2. Reference vs. Value - 10min
+2. Why algorithms? - 5min
-    - What does it mean to store something by value?
-    - What does it mean to store something by reference?
-3. Predict The Output - 10min
-    - Tricky value vs. reference examples
-4. Starting Function Writing - 10min
+3. Starting Function Writing - 10min
     1. Understand the problem
         - What are the important questions?
         - Draw it out, figure out how you would explain the problem to someone else